-YAMATO-KOTO or WA-GON - Plucked Strings.
+Yamato-Koto or Wa-Gon - Plucked Strings.
 Japan.
 This is essentially a national instrument and was originally made from six hunting bows tied side by side.
 The sounding-board is cut at one end by six long notches to perpetuate the idea of the bows.
 Through these notches pass six heavy cords from underneath the body.
 To the cords are attached the six strings, which are stretched over six movable bridges to the opposite end where they are fastened on the under side.
 The melody is plucked with the little finger of the right hand, a drone accompaniment being played with the finger tips and a slip of hard material.
 Despite the crude construction, the tone is sweet and mellow.

-YANG-CH'IN - Struck Strings.
+Yang-Ch'in - Struck Strings.
 China.
 This may be in form of a rectangular, trapezoidal, or oval box.
 Herein is found a range of fine metallic wires disposed in sets of two, three or four to each note, decreasing in length from the bass upward and fastened at both sides with a peg.
 The two bridges are each perforated with seven or eight holes, over and through which the strings are stretched.
 The strings which pass over the first bridge have to pass through the opposite holes of the second bridge and vice versa.
 It is played with two strips of bamboo and is capable of extremely pleasant sounds when well played.
 It is sometimes heard with the violin and guitar to accompany ballads.

 YANG GUM - Struck Strings.
 Korea.
 An instrument of the dulcimer type.
 The trapezoidal box is mounted with wire strings which are struck with two strips of bamboo.
-A specimen in the Metropolitan Museum of Art bears four-teen strings and is twenty-six inches long by eight inches wide.
+A specimen in the Metropolitan Museum of Art bears fourteen strings and is twenty-six inches long by eight inches wide.
 See dulcimer.

 YANG'ONG - Sonorous Substances.
 Siam.
-A bamboo

-instrument similar to the jew's harp.
+A bamboo instrument similar to the jew's harp.
 See jew's harp.

-YAN-KIN or HYOKEN - Struck Strings.
+YAN-KIN OF HYOKEN - Struck Strings.
 Japan.
+An again brought to the under side through diagonally arranged holes and are fastened to pegs set in a circular depression at the opposite end.

+YAN-KIN OF HYOKEN - Struck Strings.
+Japan.
 An instrument resembling the dulcimer with fifteen double strings fastened at one end underneath and coming up through eyelets.
 It is said by the makers of instruments to have come from Italy to China, and thence to Japan.
 See dulcimer.

 YAYOI-KOTO - Plucked Strings.
 Japan.
 A long narrow body of wood, with a flat surface and having a bridge at either end.
 The strings are fastened at one end on the under side.
-Passing up over the two bridges, they are again brought to the under side through diagonally arranged holes and are fastened to pegs set in a circular depression at the opposite end.
+Passing up over the two bridges, they are

-YEKTAR - Plucked strings.
+Yektar - Plucked strings.
 India.
 The body of the instrument resembles a wooden dipper and it has a single string.
 It is formed from a piece of bamboo to the under side of which a large gourd or hollow cylinder of wood is attached, having one end closed with a piece of parchment.
 In the center of the parchment is a hole through which the string, stretched from a peg in the end of the neck to the inside of the cylinder, is passed and is tied in a knot to prevent its slipping back.
 It is played with a plectrum.
 The yektar is associated with mendicants.